MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

 ### Create an Azure Stream Analytics job to ingest order data

-1. Switch back to the browser tab containing the Azure portal, and note the regions where your **db000-*xxxxxxx*** resource group was provisioned.
+1. Switch back to the browser tab containing the Azure portal, and note the region where your **db000-*xxxxxxx*** resource group was provisioned - you will create your Stream Analytics job in the <u>same region</u>.
 2. On the **Home** page select **+ Create a resource** and search for `Stream Analytics job`.
 Then create a **Stream Analytics job** with the following properties:
     - **Basics**:
         - **Subscription**: Your Azure subscription
         - **Resource group**: Select the existing **dp203-*xxxxxxx*** resouce group.
         - **Name**: `ingest-orders`
-        - **Region**: Select the region where your Synapse Analytics workspace is provisioned.
+        - **Region**: Select the <u>same region</u> where your Synapse Analytics workspace is provisioned.
         - **Hosting environment**: Cloud
         - **Streaming units**: 1
     - **Storage**: